-At the time of admission, each incoming student will be assigned an academic advisor who advises the student in course selection and related academic matters.
-A student may change advisors by request to the Program Chair.
-A PhD student's dissertation advisor, once selected, normally assumes the role of academic advisor during the later years of study.
-At the beginning of the academic year, each student, in collaboration with his/her advisor, prepares a proposed academic program including courses to be taken, courses to be transferred, and timelines for examinations and dissertation preparation.
-Students who are on a training grant will have two co-advisors: 1) the Principal Investigator or other senior faculty on the training grant and 2) the Epidemiology Program advisor.
+At the beginning of each academic year, each student, in collaboration with his/her academic advisor, prepares a proposed academic program including courses to be taken, courses to be transferred, and preliminary timelines for examinations and dissertation preparation.

+Students who are on a training grant will have two co-advisors: 1) the Principal Investigator or other senior faculty on the training grant and 2) the Epidemiology PhD Program academic advisor.
 This is to ensure that all academic advising meets the course and other requirements of the training grant in addition to those of the Epidemiology Program.